 Melbourne-born designer at the Australian foundry Prototype Font Design of the scratchy handwriting fonts Monster and Zuni.
 Prototype Font Design went out of business some time before 2004.
 [Google] [More] ⦿

 Graphic designer and typographer from Melbourne, Australia.
 Behance link.
-Creator of the geometric sans face Positano (2011).
-Corporate work includes the art deco face Butcher Florist done for Melbourne band Butcher Florist.
-Deer Sue is an experimental face with a prehistoric man theme.
+Creator of the geometric sans typeface Positano (2011).
+Corporate work includes the art deco typeface Butcher Florist done for Melbourne band Butcher Florist.
+Deer Sue is an experimental typeface with a prehistoric man theme.
 [Google] [More] ⦿

 James Matthew "Matty" Farrow